 Not according to our sins does he deal with us,

 nor does he requite us according to our crimes.

 For as the heavens are high above the earth,

 so surpassing is his kindness toward those who fear him.

 As far as the east is from the west,

 so far has he put our transgressions from us.

 - Because we are so full of good and evil, it is hard for us to remember that God is all-good.

-- God’s aim for us in our earthly lives it to help us become the kind of person He and we really want us to become.
+- God’s aim for us in our earthly life is to help us become the kind of person He and we really want us to become.

-- The purpose of what we experience as God’s chiding and wrath is our redemption and sanctification.
-It is to make us fit for eternal life.
+- If you think God is chiding you or he is angry with you, remember His purpose: our redemption and sanctification.
+God’s aim is to make us fit for eternal life.